Level of Study

 In order to be able to take the exam, the student must submit 6 written assignments, obtaining approval on a minimum of 4 assignments.

-In addition, the student must submit 6 oral exercises with a duration of approx. 5-10 minutes, on which the instructors will provide feedback.
+In addition, the student must submit 6 oral exercises, on which the instructors will provide feedback.
 The exercises are to be submitted as audio files.

 Students must attend at least 75 % of the teaching sessions.
 Mandatory assignments are valid for one additional semester following the semester of instruction.